joeky888/dotfile/Software/XnViewMP.md

 =====
 * Tools -> Settings
     * General
-        * General -> One instance of program only -> check
+        * General -> Allow only one instance of XnView -> check
         * General -> Save session on program exit -> Never
         * General -> Startup -> Mode when starting with a file -> Normal
     * Interface